Role of Surgery in Prostate Cancer

 Radical prostatectomy is most effective if the staging evaluation shows that the cancer has not spread outside the prostate.
 This is because surgery cannot remove cancer that has already spread away from the prostate gland.
 Some patients will have small amounts of cancer that have spread outside the prostate into the pelvic lymph nodes or other distant locations.
 In general, the higher the stage, the more likely the cancer will have spread away from the prostate.

 Before a prostatectomy is performed, the urologist may perform surgery to take out lymph nodes to see if they contain cancer.
 This is called a pelvic lymph node dissection.
 If the lymph nodes contain cancer, usually the urologist will not proceed with a radical prostatectomy.
 Another form of treatment, usually hormone therapy and/or radiation therapy, is generally recommended.
 A pelvic lymph node dissection is most useful when it prevents an unnecessary prostatectomy from being performed.
 It is typically recommended for patients with clinical Stage III cancer or those with higher risk Stage I or II cancer who are considering surgical treatment.

-Cryosurgery: Cryosurgery is a technique that kills cancer cells by freezing them with sub-zero temperatures.
+Cryosurgery is a technique that kills cancer cells by freezing them with sub-zero temperatures.
 During this procedure, hollow steel probes, guided by ultrasound, are placed inside and surrounding the cancer.
 Liquid nitrogen is then circulated through the probes, freezing the cancer cells and creating a ball of ice that surrounds the cancer.
 Once an adequate ice ball is formed, heated nitrogen is circulated through the probes.
 This process is then repeated.
 A heated probe is placed near the urethra throughout the freezing process so that the urethra is protected during the entire procedure.
 It is believed that cryosurgery creates cancer-killing effects through three distinct processes.
 First, ice crystals formed within cells are known to be lethal to nearly all cells.
 Second, when the ice forms around the cell, it draws water out of the cell, which collapses many of the walls or membranes within the cell.
 Third, when the ice surrounding the cells melts through the heating process, the water rushes back into the shrunken cell and causes it to burst.

 This procedure has some compelling advantages, such as out-patient treatment, less pain, less blood loss, and faster recovery times.
 Since healthy tissue is preserved in the cancer-involved organ, the procedure can be repeated if the cancer returns.